Theatre Conservatory Instructors

 is the founding artistic director of the award-winning, Santa Ana-based Breath of Fire Latina Theater Ensemble (breathoffire.org

-Project (two-year community theatre-making project) and was producing associate to the project’s production, El Largo Camino de Hoy / The Long Road Today
+Project (a two-year community theatre-making project) and was producing associate to the project’s production, El Largo Camino de Hoy / The Long Road Today

-Kristina Leach has been working in the theatre professionally for 15 years.
-As an instructor at SCR, she has taught in both the kids, teens and adult Theatre Conservatory programs.
-As a member of SCR's Artistic team, she was literary associate and served as a coordinator for the Pacific Playwrights Festival.
-She loves plays.
-She loves to write them, read them, but mostly— talk about them.
-An aluma of Cal State Fullerton, she is a writer, actor and director.
-She is an award-winning playwright whose plays have been produced in New York and Los Angeles, as well as in the U.K. Her other interests include her kid, her husband and their grumpy dog, Murray.
+Kristina Leach has been working professionally in the theatre for more than 15 years.
+As an instructor at SCR, she has taught in the kids, teens and adult Theatre Conservatory programs.
+Once upon a time, she was a member of SCR's artistic team were she served as a literary associate for 7 seasons.
+An alumna of California State University, Fullerton, she is a playwright, actor and director.
+Her award-winning plays have been produced in New York and Los Angeles and in the U.K. Her other interests include her kid, her husband and their grumpy dog, Murray.

 for CSUF.
 Her favorite roles have included Little Red in Into the Woods

 .
 Her concert and cabaret credits are extensive, including two sold-out solo concerts at the Cerritos Center for the Performing Arts.
 When she is not performing, McNally also shares her passion for acting and voice with students at Tri-School Theatre, St. Juliana School and Disneyland, where she is a teaching artist for Disney Performing Arts.
 Learn more about her.